MacklinEngineering/Final-Project-Design-Layout-in-HTML-CSS-starter-api-NEW_11/README.md

 Modified from Scotch.io's auth tutorial

+## Optimizations

+The hope is to fully flesh out a dashboard for the user to track donations via the app and amount of money saved by using Communal.
+The current donation tracking graph asks the user to inout the value of their donation - we hope to grab that data from the "item post" going forward and automatically update said graph and dashboard for a better user experience.

 # Welcome to the COMMUNAL App!
 Our app is used for community members to share resources across their communities.

 See a live version here: https://communalbymacklinengineering.herokuapp.com/index